 - handful mint, chopped

 - Combine dressing ingredients in bowl and whisk well to combine.
+Taste and adjust seasoning as needed.
 Set aside.

 - Combine all salad ingredients except peanuts in large bowl and toss to combine.